 About the Data

 The Student Profile dashboard utilizes both current and historical data to provide a detailed picture of one student’s academic environment, behavior and accomplishments.
 It is displayed by selecting the "student" icon next to the student's name in a student list produced by drilling into any WISEdash dashboard or searching for students using the Student Search dashboard.
-The profile may only be displayed by users with appropriate security roles and authorization to access data for that student's current or most recent school based on the Wisconsin Student Locator System (WSLS).
+The profile may only be displayed by users with appropriate security roles and authorization to access data for that student's current or most recent school based on the enrollment data submitted by districts to WISEdata.
+Data can be displayed for the student if the student is attending (or most recently attended) the user's district/school or the district/school is accountable for the student's academic performance.

-The dashboard is divided into sections that are displayed as tabs across the top.
+The Student Profile is divided into sections that are displayed as tabs across the top.
 Each section begins with the same basic student identifying information, including their current or most recent school enrollment.

-DEWS: Students in grades 7 to 9 include information from the DPI Dropout Early Warning System (DEWS) on the student profile.
-DEWS is a new tool now available to public schools statewide to identify students in grades 7-9 who are at a heightened risk for dropout or an unplanned late graduation from high school.
+Early Warning Outcomes: Students in grades 6 through 9 include information from the DPI Dropout Early Warning System (DEWS) on the student profile.
+DEWS identifies students in grades 6-9 who are at a heightened risk for dropout or an unplanned late graduation from high school.
 This system leverages data reported to the DPI for federal reporting purposes and provides an individualized risk score for students based on observable factors including attendance, disciplinary removals, student mobility across schools and districts, and performance on state accountability assessments.
 All students receive a score from 0-100 representing the likelihood of a four-year graduation and are assigned to one of three categories of risk based on this score -- low, moderate, or high.
-For more information see: http://dpi.wi.gov/wisedash/districts/about-data/dews.
+For more information see: https://dpi.wi.gov/wisedash/districts/about-data/dews.

 The attendance table lists the student's rate of attendance by school year and school attended.
 The absence table uses the same data to instead list the rate of absences.

-Student Growth Percentile displays WKCE scale scores and student growth percentiles as well as a projected student growth percentile for the next WSAS administration.
+Student Growth Percentile displays WKCE scale scores and student growth percentiles as well as a projected student growth percentile for the next WKCE administration.

 A growth percentile is a way of understanding student growth over time.
 Student growth percentiles tell us whether a student grew more or less than other students in the state with similar WKCE score histories.
 Student growth percentiles are calculated for any student with two consecutive WKCE scale scores within a given subject (reading or mathematics), in grades 3-8.
 One year of growth is equal to two consecutive WKCE scores.